walnuthq/madara-docs/docs/quickstart/bridge_appchain.md

   * Used value: `http://127.0.0.1:9945`
   * This is the default URL.
 * Appchain bridge address.
-  * Used value: `0x0594c1582459ea03f77deaf9eb7e3917d6994a03c13405ba42867f83d85f085d` TODO
+  * Used value: `0x190f2407f7040ef9a60d4df4d2eace6089419aa9ec42cda229a82a29b2d5b3e`
-  * This is given upon launching the Appchain.
-TODO
+  * This is the default Eth bridge address for a Madara Appchain.
 * The bridge function's name.
   * Used value: `initiate_token_withdraw`
   * This is static and doesn't change.
 * Asset contract address.
-  * Used value: `0xCa14007Eff0dB1f8135f4C25B34De49AB0d42766` TODO
+  * Used value: `0x0000000000000000000000000000000000455448`
-  * This is the used token's contract address in the settlement layer
+  * Address of the asset contract in the settlement layer.
+This is a special address invented by the Starkgate bridge protocol - using this address denotes that the asset in question is Eth.
 * Receives address.
   * Used value: `0x0000000000000000000000000000000000000001`
-  * This is the address that should receive the assets in the settlement layer. an arbitrary value is used.
+  * This is the address that should receive the assets in the settlement layer.
+An arbitrary value is used.
 * The amount to be bridged.
-  * Used value: `678 0`
+  * Used value: `123 0`
-  * This denotes 678 weis.
+  * This denotes 123 weis.
 The last zero is because of Starknet's [peculiar u256 encoding](https://docs.starknet.io/architecture-and-concepts/smart-contracts/serialization-of-cairo-types/#serialization_in_u256_values).

-We can utilize Starknet Foundry's `sncast` command to send a transaction to the Appchain.
-By inputting our parameters from above, we can send the command:
+The full command is:
 ```bash
 sncast --account account-for-guide invoke \
 --url http://127.0.0.1:9945 \